app-project1/fake-caller-app/README.md

 **Optional Nice-to-have Stories**

-- [ ] User can schedule an incoming phone call.
+- [x] User can schedule an incoming phone call.
 - [ ] User can view a transcript of the phone call.
-- [ ] User can add a list of contacts of their choice.
+- [x] User can add a list of contacts of their choice.
 - [x] User can make customized fake calls to different contacts.
-- [ ] User can even fake Facetime.
+- [ ] User can even fake FaceTime.
 - [x] User can use the search bar to find contacts.

 ### 2. Screen Archetypes